 The most common areas affected by Crohn's disease are the last part of the small intestine and the colon.

-Signs and symptoms of Crohn's disease can range from mild to severe.
-They usually develop gradually, but sometimes will come on suddenly, without warning.
-You may also have periods of time when you have no signs or symptoms (remission).
+Signs and symptoms of Crohn's disease range from mild to severe.
+They usually develop gradually, but sometimes appear suddenly, without warning.
+You may also have periods of time when you have no signs or symptoms, this is called remission.

 - Abdominal pain and cramping